rostro36/Notes/Big Data/Week 07/07_questions.md

 - The first immediate results only depend on one shard (Map).
 O(1)
 - The second immediate results depend on many other first immediate results (Shuffle).
 O(n^2)
+	- As in the worst case n immediate results have to be generated and sent to n reducers.
 - The final results only depend on one of the second immediate results (Reduce).
 O(1)

 </details>